 A cheesy, tomato-ey baked zucchini casserole

 Our baked zucchini casserole is going to tomato-based, and I would recommend using our recipe for the marinara sauce.
 While I’ve used some salami that I picked up on holiday, it’s pretty much up to you what goes into this casserole.
-It could be meaty options like left-over shredded chicken, ground beef or pork, or perhaps some prawns or calamari.
+You can use meaty options like left-over shredded chicken, ground beef or pork, or perhaps some prawns or calamari.
 If you are vegetarian, you can use spinach, mushrooms, broccoli… any veggies you like.
 Customize it to suit your needs and this will be a perfect keto meal.
 Don’t skimp on the cheese either; the best part of this dish is cracking through that golden cheesy crust on top.
 If you’re anything like me, you’ll be fighting for the bits of browned cheese in the corners of the dish!

 Nutrition Info (Per serving)

 - Calories: 516